Quarkyonic Quark-Meson Coupling Model for Nuclear and Neutron Matter: Quarkyonic quark-meson coupling model

 On the other hand, in Refs.~\cite{Brandes_2024, PhysRevD.111.034005}, the chemical potential, pressure, and sound velocity are extracted from Bayesian inference analysis of the observed data of neutron stars.
-Then, the analysis tells us that the sound velocity bahaves differently than in Ref.~\cite{PhysRevD.101.054016}, and that it is enhanced rapidly around $\rho_N/\rho_0 \sim 2.0-3.0$, reaches the maximum ($v_s^2 \sim 0.6$) and is saturated beyond $\rho_N/\rho_0 \sim 3.0$.
+Then, the analysis tells us that the sound velocity behaves differently than in Ref.~\cite{PhysRevD.101.054016}, and that it is enhanced rapidly around $\rho_N/\rho_0 \sim 2.0-3.0$, reaches the maximum ($v_s^2 \sim 0.6$) and is saturated beyond $\rho_N/\rho_0 \sim 3.0$.
 This is very close to the present result with $r_p=0.8$ fm in PNM (see Fig.~\ref{fig:qqmcresult08}).
-Furthermore, such behavior can be explained by the OMEG family~\cite{fphy.2024.1531475, MIYATSU2023138013}, particularly the set of OMEG1, in relativistic mean-field theory as well.

-Therefore, in the QQMC model, the value of $r_p$ should be within the range of $0.6 - 0.8$ fm.
+Therefore, in the QQMC model, the value of $r_p$ should lie within the range of $0.6 - 0.8$ fm.
+We here note that the behavior of $v_s^2$ observed in neutron stars can be explained by the OMEG family~\cite{10.3389/fphy.2024.1531475, MIYATSU2023138013}, particularly the set of OMEG1, in relativistic mean-field theory as well.

 Furthermore, we can compare the present results with the experimental data of pressure extracted from HICs at high energy.
 Figs.~\ref{fig:qqmcP06} and \ref{fig:qqmcP08} show such comparisons.
-In the figures, the shaded areas represent the constraints from elliptical flow data~\cite{science.1078070, PhysRevC.108.034908} and kaon production data~\cite{FUCHS20061, LYNCH2009427}.
-In both cases of $r_p = 0.6$ and $0.8$ fm, pressure calculated by the QQMC or QMC model is consistent with the experimental constraints.
+In the figures, the shaded areas represent the constraints from elliptical flow data~\cite{doi:10.1126/science.1078070, PhysRevC.108.034908} and kaon production data~\cite{FUCHS20061, LYNCH2009427}.
+In both cases of $r_p = 0.6$ and $0.8$ fm, pressure calculated by the QMC or QQMC model is consistent with the experimental constraints.
 We note that pressure at high density is mainly generated by the repulsive force due to the exchanges of $\omega$ and $\rho$ mesons, and that the effect of quarkyonic phase contributes to pressure additionally.